 - Turkey breast: It is low in calories and high in protein content.
 It helps lower blood sugar and cholesterol.

 - Deli sliced ham: It is rich in proteins and calories.
-A ham sandwich with lettuce and cucumber makes a good option to satiate your hunger.
+A ham sandwich with lettuce and cucumber makes a good option to satisfy your hunger.

-- Grilled pork slices with cheese: They are a good source of protein, calcium, and calories, which make them a healthy choice.
+- Grilled pork slices: They are a good source of protein, calcium, and energy, with high satiety value making it suitable for pregnancy.

 What Deli Meats To Avoid During Pregnancy?